mustafamirali02/mustafamirali02/README.md

 👀 Interested in Coding and Puzzles.

-🌱 Currently learning JavaScript and Web Development.

-🎓 Third Year Undergrad at Wilfred-Laurier University in Waterloo, expected 2025.
+🎓 Third Year Undergrad at Wilfrid-Laurier University in Waterloo, expected December 2025.

 💼 Looking for an Internship in Software Engineering.